giornogoldenwind/brother-hll6200dw-aur/README.md

 ## Credit

-Credit goes to Jordan Selanders/ProfessorChill for creating this AUR package.
+Credit goes to Jordan Selanders/ProfessorChill for making `brother-hll6200dw` on the [AUR](https://aur.archlinux.org/packages/brother-hll6200dw) and inspiring me to make an AUR package.

+Also thanks to the ArchWiki authors who wrote up how to package Brother printer drivers for the AUR - there may not be a catch-all Brother driver (like in Debian), for Arch Linux, though at the least installing each printer is probably more manageable and better than installing a multiiprinter driver package that includes many other printers you will never use.

 ## License